markusdd/OpenDTUFusionDocs/README.md

  and then re-login for it to become effective.

-## Pin mapping of the ESP32-S3 on OpenDTU Fusion
+## Pin mapping of the ESP32-S3 on OpenDTU Fusion v2.x

 The ESP32-S3 can map any GPIO function pretty much anywhere through firmware, but this is strictly for advanced users and developers who know what they are doing.
 So be warned, you are on your own from here.

 Please note that the display SPI pin names are derived from typical eInk displays that are available, the naming and function might differ for other models.
 Check the function mapping with the proper OpenDTU/AhoyDTU version that has support for those special displays.
 In general, these pins can be used for any arbitrary funtion, just like the ones on the I2C, UART and JTAG headers.

+**ATTENTION**: When both CMT2300A and NRF24 RF modules are in use, the SPI display header currently cannot be used until ahoy and/or openDTU update the code to support 2 devices on the NRF SPI bus.
+The ESP only has 2 externally available SPIs.

 The ESP32-S3 has many amazing internal peripherals that can be brought out, either with simple GPIO-functions or for sensors, touch, etc.
 See the databook for all details.